 What Benefits Will the Ndaa Bill Provide Military Personnel?

-At Bertoldo, Baker, Carter & Smith, our medical malpractice attorneys in Las Vegas, Nevada understand that a cancer misdiagnosis can aggressively change our clients’ lives – leading to extended medical care requirements and wrongful death cases throughout the country.
+At Bertoldo, Baker, Carter, Smith & Cullen, our medical malpractice attorneys in Las Vegas, Nevada understand that a cancer misdiagnosis can aggressively change our clients’ lives – leading to extended medical care requirements and wrongful death cases throughout the country.

 Our Las Vegas attorneys applaud the provision outlined in NDAA, which will provide: